Axion-Security/Malaria/README.md

 ## Disclaimer

 This project is intended for educational and research purposes only.
 It is essential to use such tools responsibly and ensure that they are not used maliciously or in violation of any laws.

+## How to Use
+###Without Remote Shell
+- Download the release and run the .exe
+###With Remote Shell
+- Download the sourcecode and change in Form1 the ip and port then build it and run the created .exe

 ## License